Lesson 3 is THE most crucial part your social media strategy, because it alone determines whether your efforts will pay off.

 We did another search for roofing companies active on Pinterest.
 I didn't expect a lot of results here, as Pinterest is mostly women, and men tend to take care of a home's exterior, but here's what we found:

-We continued doing these searches until we determined that LinkedIn was one of the best places for his marketing efforts, as there were over 5,000 results for spray foam companies who would be his potential clients.
+We continued doing these searches until we determined that both Facebook & Pinterest would be excellent social networks for reaching spray foam companies who would be his potential clients.

 Now it's your turn: